hannesdelbeke/brain/Blender/Blender install editable packages.md

 ## Why this happens
 1. an editable install installs a `.pth` in the modules folder.
 2. The modules folder is not in the sitedir path, so `.pth` files are not processed.
-3. The solution is to add the modules folder to the sitedir on [[blender]] startup
+3. The solution is to add the modules folder to the sitedir on [[Blender]] startup

 ## How to editable install a repo
 1. git clone to a folder, e.g. `c:/repos/myrepo`